 Internal links, however, are more personal, one-man jobs.
 This is where you link URL’s that are connected to the same domain than the one is it sourced to.
 For example, if you are creating a blog on your website, you can easily promote yourself by linking back to your home page, product pages, testimonial page or contact page etc. This might not necessarily branch your pages to a bigger audience, but it definitely makes it easier for your audience to follow your call-to-action.
 You see, it doesn’t matter if one of your followers goes to the gym every day, or is a huge couch potato… online, EVERYONE is lazy!
 You, as the influencer, have got to make it easier for them.
 Therefore, rather than just asking them to visit your website or to contact you, link the phrase to the appropriate page!

 This was a lot of information!
 But we want to be able to offer you the best advice on the internet.
-Be sure to read our other Blogs based on our award-winning services such as Graphic Design and Social Media.
+Be sure to read our other SEO blogs and contact us on our award-winning services such as Graphic Design and Social Media.